CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 | 2026-05-28 | Embargo lifted by Ubuntu Security.
 CVE-2026-47337 assigned via Ubuntu's CNA.
 This writeup published. |

-For once I held the details until patch and CVE publication instead of racing the embargo.
-(I have, ah, broken other people's embargoes unintentionally before — see Copy Fail 2 and the ssh-keysign-pwn n-day.
-Trying harder to be a responsible adult about this.
-It's a process.)
+for once i held the details until patch and CVE publication instead of racing the embargo. (i have, ah, broken other people's embargoes unintentionally before, see Copy Fail 2 and the ssh-keysign-pwn n-day. trying harder to be a responsible adult about this. it's a process.)